Sulfated Alcian Blue (SAB) Stain

 PROCEDURE NOTES:

-1. Drain staining rack/slides after each step to prevent solution carry over.
+1. Drain slides after each step to prevent solution carry over.

-2. Do not allow sections to dry out at any point during staining procedure.
+2. Do not allow sections to dry out at any point during procedure.

 REFERENCES:

-1. Lendrum, A. C., W. Slidders, and D. S. Fraser.
+1. Lendrum, A. C., W. Slidders and D. S. Fraser.
 “Renal Hyalin: A Study of Amyloidosis and Diabetic Fibrinous Vasculosis with New Staining Methods.”
 Journal of Clinical Pathology 25 (1972): 373-96.

-2. Pomerance, Ariela, Gerard Slavin, and Josephine McWatt.
+2. Pomerance, Ariela, Gerard Slavin and Josephine McWatt.
 “Experience with the Sodium Sulphate-Alcian Blue Stain for Amyloid in Cardiac Pathology.”
 Journal of Clinical Pathology, 29 (1976): 22-26.

 3. Modifications developed by Newcomer Supply Laboratory.